UDDSI/COVID19hackathon/templateToProposeProject.md

 [web dev, coding (what language), writers, graphic designers….
 Be broad so people do not feel left out if they cannot code proficiently!
 It is a team effort!]

 ## DATA:
-[data links - this we can work on together but by tuesday the data has to be identified EPA data: https://www.epa.gov/outdoor-air-quality-data
+[data links - this we can work on together but by tuesday the data has to be identified example:
+EPA data: https://www.epa.gov/outdoor-air-quality-data
 DNREC: https://dnrec.alpha.delaware.gov/air/quality/monitoring/ ]